 You’ll never be short of options for your accommodation in Dubai.
 In Dubai, you find a range of hotels, apartments, and hostels.
 You will be sure to be able to find something to fit singles, couples, families, and groups on every budget.
 If you’re not keen on any of our picks below or have specific needs, we recommend using Trip Advisor and Expedia to find the best prices in Dubai.

 Budget: Premier Inn Dubai Ibn Battuta Mall provides family rooms fitting up to 4 people.
 The hotel includes an outdoor pool, restaurant, 24-hour room service, free Wi-Fi in all rooms, 24-hour front desk, facilities for disabled guests, luggage storage.

 Mid Range: This 3-star hotel rates highly with families staying in Dubai.
 The Rove Marina Dubai features family rooms for 4 to 6 people.
 Onsite restaurant, gym and outdoor swimming pools await.

 Dubai apartment alternative for your stay

-If you prefer a home away from home-style accommodation in Dubai when you travel with teenagers then an apartment is the best choice for you and your family.
+If you prefer a home away from home-style accommodation in Dubai when you travel with teenagers then an apartment is the best choice for you on your Dubai vacation with teens.
 There are so many options for singles, families, and budget-friendly options as well.
-Search Airbnb or check out the map below to find the perfect Dubai family accommodation in Dubai for teenagers on your Dubai vacation with family.
+For Dubai Search Airbnb or check out the map below to find the perfect Dubai family accommodation in Dubai for teenagers on your Dubai vacation with family.

 How to get to Dubai United Arab Emirates

 Dubai is one of the premier tourist destinations in the Middle East.
 Dubai is serviced by long distant buses, and planes all bring people daily to the city.

 - Plane: The Dubai International Airport handles close to 90 million passengers every year.
 The airport is located in the Al Garhoud district, 4.6 km east of Dubai Book your Dubai plane with Kiwi Flights today